Volue-Public/energy-smp-docs/docs/scada-integration/scadaex/scadaex-installation-and-configuration-guide.md

 ***Notes!***

-- Each event source is connected to a copy of ScadaEx.exe by a reference to the full path.
+- Each event source is connected to a copy of `ScadaEx.exe` by a reference to the full path.
 If the file is deleted or moved, then logging using this event source name will still work – but not exactly as intended.
-It will work as described in Logging to the event log without or with incorrect setup, page 10.
+It will work as described in [Logging to the event log without or with incorrect setup](#logging-to-the-event-log-without-or-with-incorrect-setup).
 - If an event source with the same name is already installed in for the event log, the existing configuration will not change.
 This means that the event source will still be connected to the path to `ScadaEx.exe` that initially was installed to the event source.
 To change the path, you must either modify registry manually or run “UninstallEventLog” on the event source first and then “InstallEventLog”.
 - Since the event logging service looks up event sources by name to find the event log to use, there is a risk of naming conflicts.
 E.g. other applications may already have installed an event source with name “AutoPilot” when you install one on the ScadaEx custom log.
 When logging ScadaEx and other applications have no reference to the event log name only the event source, so it is entirely up to the event logging service to resolve this into an appropriate event log.
 The result of duplicate event source names is unpredictable, possibly the events will be logged to an incorrect log.
 The solution to this is to specify a different event source name to be used by ScadaEx using the configuration variable `ICC_SCADAEX_EVENTSOURCE`.